GiancarloCroce/DCA_SARS-CoV-2/docs/index.md

 Spike    bCoV_S1_RBD  352               4.0              A              -1.0140			-1.1347			23.0                  3.0                   0.0
 ```

-We combine our DCA predictions with [IEDB](https://www.iedb.org/) site response frequency to identify mutable (high DCA - Mutability Score) and immunologically relevant sites (high IEDB - Response Frequency).
+We combine our *DCA-Mutability Score* with the [IEDB](https://www.iedb.org/) site response frequency (*IEDB-Response Frequency*).
+This allow us to identify mutable (high DCA-Mutability Score) and immunologically relevant sites (high IEDB - Response Frequency).
 Amino acid substitutions at high-RF sites have a higher risk of inducing immune escape as many positively responding B and T cell epitopes are modified.

 ![](IEDB_DCA_Spike_RBD_Omicron.png)

 A key advantage of our data-driven modeling approach is the possibility to obtain predictions for all the protein domains in the SARS-CoV-2 proteome.
-Run the Jupyter-notebook to extend the DCA predictions to all 39 protein domains covering 81% of the entire proteome (8037 out of 9748 positions) and combine them with immunological IEDB data.
+Run the Jupyter-notebook to extend the DCA predictions to all 39 protein domains covering 81% of the entire proteome (8037 out of 9748 positions), and combine them with immunological IEDB data.

-In [papername](link_to_paper) we limit our analysis to the case of SARS-CoV-2.
-However, our approach requires only a single reference genome to identify distant homologs and make predictions.
-It can potentially be extended to any virus, as long as sufficient sequence data are available to train reliable models.
-The code for training sequence-based models to predict mutability scores is available at [https://github.com/juan-rodriguez-rivas/covmut](https://github.com/juan-rodriguez-rivas/covmut).